gnea/grbl/doc/markdown/jogging.md

   - Send Grbl a very short `G91` incremental distance jog command with a feed rate based on the joystick throw.
   - Wait for an 'ok' acknowledgement before restarting the loop.
   - Continually read the joystick input and send Grbl short jog motions to keep Grbl's planner buffer full.
-  - If the joystick is returned to its neutral position, stop the jog loop and simply send Grbl a jog cancel (or feed hold) real-time command.
+  - If the joystick is returned to its neutral position, stop the jog loop and simply send Grbl a jog cancel real-time command.
 This will stop motion immediately somewhere along the programmed jog path with virtually zero-latency and automatically flush Grbl's planner queue.
+It's not advised to use a feed hold to cancel a jog, as it can lead to inadvertently suspending Grbl if its sent after returning to the IDLE state.

 The overall idea is to minimize the total distance in the planner queue to provide a low-latency feel to joystick control.
 The main trick is ensuring there is just enough distance in the planner queue, such that the programmed feed rate is always met.
 How to compute this will be explain later.
 In practice, most machines will have a 0.5-1.0 second latency.
 When combined with the immediate jog cancel command, joystick interaction can be quite enjoyable and satisfying.

 However, please note, if a machine has a low acceleration and is being asked to move at a high programmed feed rate, joystick latency can get up to a handful of seconds.
 It may sound bad, but this is how long it'll take for a low acceleration machine, traveling at a high feed rate, to slow down to a stop.
 The argument can be made for a low acceleration machine that you really shouldn't be jogging at a high feed rate.
 It is difficult for a user to gauge where the machine will come to a stop.
 You risk overshooting your target destination, which can result in an expensive or dangerous crash.

 One of the advantages of this approach is that a GUI can deterministically track where Grbl will go by the jog commands it has already sent to Grbl.
-As long as a feed hold doesn't cancel the jog state, every jog command is guaranteed to execute.
-In the event a feed hold is sent, the GUI would just need to refresh their internal position from a status report after Grbl has cleared planner buffer and returned to the IDLE state from the JOG state.
+As long as a jog isn't cancelled, every jog command is guaranteed to execute.
+In the event a jog cancel is invoked, the GUI would just need to refresh their internal position from a status report after Grbl has cleared planner buffer and returned to the IDLE (or DOOR, if ajar) state from the JOG state.
 This stopped position will always be somewhere along the programmed jog path.
 If desired, jogging can then be quickly and easily restarted with a new tracked path.

 In combination with `G53` move in machine coordinates, a GUI can restrict jogging from moving into "keep-out" zones inside the machine space.
 This can be very useful for avoiding crashing into delicate probing hardware, workholding mechanisms, or other fixed features inside machine space that you want to avoid.